Progesterone: 90 mg/dose, 8.0% w/w.

 Although risk of thromboembolism has been associated with estrogens, a link with progestins remains questionable.
-Therefore, in women with generally recognized risk factors for thromboembolic events eg, personal or family history, treatment with Crinone may further increase the risk.
+Therefore, in women with generally recognized risk factors for thrombo-embolic events, such as personal or family history, treatment with Crinone may further increase the risk.
 In these women, the benefits of Crinone administration need to be weighed against the risks.
-It should be noted, however, that pregnancy itself carries an increased risk of thromboembolic events.
+It should be noted, however, that pregnancy itself carries an increased risk of thrombo-embolic events.

-Effects on the Ability to Drive or Operate Machinery: Drivers and users of machines are warned that risk of somnolence may occur.
+Effects on ability to drive and use machines: Drivers and users of machines are warned that risk of somnolence may occur.

-Crinone is not recommended for concurrent use with other vaginal preparations.
+Crinone is not recommended for use concurrently with other vaginal preparations.

 Incompatibilities: No incompatibilities were found with the usual contraceptive devices.

 G03DA04 - progesterone ; Belongs to the class of pregnen (4) derivative progestogens.

 Vag gel 8% x 1.125 g x 15's.